 Students may drop (cancel registration) an elective course at any time through the first class meeting if the course has multiple class meetings, or before the class begins if the class only meets on one day.
-Students who wish to drop a course must officially communicate their request to the Registrar's Office within the prescribed time requirements.
 A student who drops a course within the prescribed time sequence will have no record of the course on their transcript.